SteveBlackbeard/SteveBlackbeard/README.md

 **Ethernium** is a platform focused on practical AI tools for people who work intensively with language models.
 It helps reduce costs, maintain control over long-running projects, and build with a **local-first** approach.

-Behind Ethernium operates **Nulla Corp**, the R&D brand responsible for the core architecture and development of the ecosystem.
+Behind Ethernium operates **Nemeth Corp**, the R&D brand responsible for the core architecture and development of the ecosystem.

 ---